 You’ll be able to transfer money from your Wise multi-currency account to another Wise account online or in the Wise app.
-In fact, you can even make a payment with just a phone number or email address.
-Easy.
+In fact, if you synch your contacts in your smartphone you’ll even be able to make a payment with just a phone number or email address.

 How long does a Wise to Wise transfer take?